 Let’s be upfront here: wedding planning is a ton of work.
 Between choosing your vendor, creating your guest list, cake tasting, bridesmaid shopping, registering, finding your dress, etc. etc. there’s about a million and one things you have to do to prepare for the big day.
 Luckily, there’s an abundance of resources out there for you to find your perfect wedding inspiration.
 On the other hand, there’s often so much to look at that you can feel even more overwhelmed.
 So in an effort to help you narrow down your choices and help you find your perfect wedding aesthetic more easily, we've created a guide for everything from deciding your theme to choosing your colors!

 Before you dive into planning the details of your wedding, it's important to know your timeline.
 You would hate to plan your perfect beach wedding only to find your beach venue isn't available!
-We love this super helpful chart from My Wedding Reception Ideas that really helps lay out all the details.
+We love this super helpful wedding planning checklist that includes lists helpful tips and visuals on how to create a wedding vision.
 Print this off and check off your tasks as you go!

 Some guys don’t want anything to do with planning the wedding.
 But your groom-to-be should still be involved, at the very least for the budget talk.
 So plan to sit down with your fiancée and discuss the details, starting with the budget.
 Everything comes back to that dollar amount and you don’t want to way overspend.
 Did you know that the average American wedding costs 26,720 dollars?
 Some people can swing this amount, and others can’t so it’s important to set your guidelines.